 In connection with the lease agreement, the Company issued a letter of credit of \$100,000 in favor of the lessor.
 The Company has restricted cash equivalents of the same amount for the letter of credit.
-On August 2, 2010, the letter of credit was amended and reduced to \$50,000.
+On August 2, 2010, and July 1, 2011 the letter of credit was amended and reduced to \$50,000 and \$37,500, respectively.

-On September 21, 2009, the Company closed on a securities purchase agreement with Teva Pharmaceutical Industries Limited ("Teva"), under which Teva purchased 3,102,837 shares of our common stock for \$3.5 million.
-Contemporaneous with the execution and delivery of this agreement, the parties executed a research and exclusive license option agreement ("RELO") pursuant to which the Company agreed to use \$2,000,000 from the gross proceeds of the issuance and sale of shares to Teva to fund a research and development program for the pre-clinical development of RX-3117.
-On January 19, 2011, the Company entered into a second amendment to the securities purchase agreement (the "Second Amendment") in which Teva purchased 2,334,515 shares of the common stock of the Company for gross proceeds of \$3,950,000, which the Company agreed to use for the further preclinical development of RX-3117.
-Currently, the Company has proceeds remaining of \$3,309,456 and has included this amount in restricted cash equivalents.
-The Company will be eligible to receive royalties on net sales of RX-3117 worldwide.
+- e) On September 21, 2009, the Company closed on a securities purchase agreement with Teva Pharmaceutical Industries Limited ("Teva"), under which Teva purchased 3,102,837 shares of our common stock for \$3.5 million.
+Contemporaneous with the execution and delivery of this agreement, the parties executed a research and exclusive license option agreement ("RELO") pursuant to which the Company agreed to use \$2,000,000 from the gross proceeds of the issuance and sale of shares to Teva to fund a research and development program for the development of RX-3117.
+On January 19, 2011, the Company entered into a second amendment to the securities purchase agreement (the "Second Amendment") in which Teva purchased 2,334,515 shares of the common stock of the Company for gross proceeds of \$3,950,000, which the Company agreed to use for the further development of RX-3117.
+Currently, the Company has proceeds remaining of \$1,238,131 and has included this amount in restricted cash equivalents.
+The Company will be eligible to receive royalties on net sales of RX-3117 worldwide. - f) The Company has a 401(k) plan established for its employees.
+The Company elected to match 100% of the first 3% of the employee's compensation plus 50% of an additional 2% of the employee's deferral.
+Expense related to this matching contribution aggregated \$18,465 and \$16,129 for the three months ended March 31, 2012, and 2011, respectively. - g) On June 28, 2010, the Company signed a one year renewal to use lab space commencing on July 1, 2010.
+The lease requires monthly rental payments of \$4,554.
+Rent paid under the Company's lease during the three months ended March 31, 2012 and 2011 was \$13,662.
+On June 22, 2011, the Company extended the agreement for another year with monthly rental payments of \$4,554. - h) On August 31, 2011, the Company entered into an agreement with a consultant for advisory services pertaining to the securing of grants or other funding sources for the Company.
+Per the terms of the agreement, the consultant will be compensated in shares of restricted common stock calculated by a formula of the funding received by the Company.
+As of March 31, 2012, the Company has not received funding or issued stock resulting from this agreement